opencor/llvm-clang/docs/CommandGuide/dsymutil.rst

 .. option:: --gen-reproducer

  Generate a reproducer consisting of the input object files.
-Alias for --reproducer=GenerateOnExit.

 .. option:: --help, -h